woojiahao/git-guide/04-collaboration/README.md

     ![]()

-The following steps must be carried out one by one.
+The following steps must be carried out by each member one after another.
+The owner of the repository **must** accept the pull request from each member first before the next member can proceed.

 1. Before making any changes to the project, ensure that you have the latest changes of the repository by performing `git pull upstream master`